 In about 15 minutes, come outside and check on it.

 Your drum should be running above 150 by now.
 If you're cooking low and slow, you're probably at about 225, pretty easily.
-If you don't have a heat shield/baffle plate combo in there, you might be running a little bit hot.
+If you don't have a heat shield/baffle plate combo in there (which if your using the UDS DraftMaster Drum Smoker you should), you might be running a little bit hot.
 Don't worry about it.

 If you're cooking hot and fast, and your damper is all the way open, you're probably sitting right about the 250 - 300 degree mark.
 So that should be pretty good.
 The most important thing is to make sure and keep the barrel closed.